 - Take equal amount of sugar.

-- In a pan add sugar, paneer dough, and cardamom powder.
-In mild flame cook this mixture for about 3-4 min..or until it leaves the pan.
+- Over medium heat, in a pan add sugar, paneer dough, and cardamom powder.
+In mild flame cook this mixture for 4 minutes, or until it leaves the pan.

-- Cook it until the mixture starts leaving the pan and looks like this.
+- Cook it until the mixture starts leaving the pan.

-- Then With the knife cut them into pieces for serving.
+- Sprinkle almond slices for decoration, and then with the knife cut them into pieces for serving.